troystribling/BlueCap/README.md

 ## <a name="peripheral">PeripheralManager</a>

-The BlueCap PeripheralManager implementation replaces [CBPeripheralManagerDelegate](https://developer.apple.com/library/prerelease/ios/documentation/CoreBluetooth/Reference/CBPeripheralManagerDelegate_Protocol/index.html#//apple_ref/occ/intf/CBPeripheralManagerDelegate) protocol implementations with with a Scala futures interface using [SimpleFutures](https://github.com/troystribling/SimpleFutures).
+The BlueCap PeripheralManager implementation replaces [CBPeripheralManagerDelegate](https://developer.apple.com/library/prerelease/ios/documentation/CoreBluetooth/Reference/CBPeripheralManagerDelegate_Protocol/index.html#//apple_ref/occ/intf/CBPeripheralManagerDelegate) protocol implementations with with a Scala Futures interface using [SimpleFutures](https://github.com/troystribling/SimpleFutures).
 Futures provide inline implementation of asynchronous callbacks and allows chaining asynchronous calls as well as error handling and recovery.
 This section will describe interfaces and give example implementations for all supported use cases.
-[Simple Example](https://github.com/troystribling/BlueCap/tree/master/Examples) applications can be found in the BlueCap github repository.
+[Simple example applications](https://github.com/troystribling/BlueCap/tree/master/Examples) can be found in the BlueCap github repository.

 ### <a name="peripheral_poweron_poweroff">PowerOn/PowerOff</a>